tengjingwang/bionime-devops-assignment/README.md

     [O] test in each instance and make sure they can connect each other [O] RDS/MySQL instance in said pri subnet
     [ ] ECS instance in pub subnet
+        [ ] get an instance up
+            [ ] password?
+        [ ] Cloudwatch agent + log to cloudwatch
+            [ ] Let me see if I can get away w/o using packer [ ] iam roles
         [X] careful with security group
             not specified in the assignment
-        [ ] Cloudwatch agent + log to cloudwatch
-            [ ] Let me see if I can get away w/o using packer [ ] iam roles

 ### Questions